-I have to admit that, despite the chaos, the noise, the ever-empty fridge and the mounds of washing, I felt quite down once I had dropped the kids back to school after their holiday break.
+I have to admit that, despite the chaos, the noise, the ever-empty fridge and the mounds of washing, I usually feel quite down once I have dropped the kids back to school after their holiday break.

 This is because, during a family break, there are so many other things to think about and focus on.